petros-d/docs/docs/runtime-release-lifecycle-policy.md

 ---
-title: 'Astronomer Runtime Release and Lifecycle Policy'
+title: 'Astronomer Runtime Versioning and Lifecycle Policy'
-sidebar_label: 'Release and Lifecycle Policy'
+sidebar_label: 'Versioning and Lifecycle Policy'
-id: runtime-release-lifecycle-policy
+id: runtime-version-lifecycle-policy
-description: Learn how Astronomer releases and supports Astronomer Runtime, the production-ready distribution of Apache Airflow for Astronomer Cloud.
+description: Learn how Astronomer releases and maintains Astronomer Runtime, the core component that powers a differentiated Apache Airflow experience in Astronomer Cloud.
 ---

 ## Overview

 Astronomer Runtime is a Debian-based, production-ready distribution of Apache Airflow that extends the open source project to provide you with differentiated functionality that centers around reliability, efficiency, and performance.

-You can use a Runtime Docker image on [Astronomer's Docker Registry](https://quay.io/repository/astronomer/astro-runtime) to run Airflow on Astronomer Cloud.
-A Deployment on Astronomer runs one version of Runtime, but you can use different versions of Runtime on different Deployments within a given Workspace or Cluster.
-All Astronomer projects require that you specify an Astronomer Runtime image in your `Dockerfile`.
+Astronomer Runtime Docker images are hosted on [Astronomer's Docker registry](https://quay.io/repository/astronomer/astro-runtime) and enable Airflow on Astronomer Cloud.
+All Astronomer projects require that you specify an Astronomer Runtime image in your `Dockerfile`, and all Deployments on Astronomer Cloud must run one version of Runtime.
+Every version of Astronomer Runtime correlates to one version of Apache Airflow.
+Depending on the needs of your pipelines, you can run different versions of Runtime on different Deployments within a given Workspace or Cluster.

 This document provides information on the following: